 Failure to comply with this Visitors' Policy may result in a visitor's escorted departure from the School site.
+If significant concerns arise, we may also contact external services such as the police.

-This Visitors' Policy should be read in conjunction with the School's Child Protection and Safeguarding Policy, Hosting Events and Sports Fixtures Policy, and Data Protection Policy.
+This Visitors' Policy should be read in conjunction with the School's Child Protection and Safeguarding Policy, Prevent procedure and Risk Assessment, Hosting Events and Sports Fixtures Policy, and Data Protection Policy.